-Table 14 - Prerequisite Ubuntu packages
+Table 16 - Prerequisite Ubuntu packages

+(2) Add fips=1 to the kernel command line.
+Create the file /etc/default/grub.d/99-fips.cfg with the content:

+GRUB CMDLINE LINUX DEFAULT="\$GRUB CMDLINE LINUX DEFAULT fips=1".

-- (2) Add fips=1 to the kernel command line. - create the file /etc/default/grub.d/99-fips.cfg with the content: GRUB_CMDLINE_LINUX_DEFAULT="\$GRUB_CMDLINE_LINUX_DEFAULT fips=1". - (3) If /boot resides on a separate partition, the kernel parameter bootdev=UUID=<UUID of partition> must also be appended in the aforementioned grub or zipl.conf file.
-Please see the following Note for more details. - (4) Update the boot loader. - For the x86_64 system, execute the update-grub command. - (5) Execute reboot to reboot the system with the new settings.
+- (3) If /boot resides on a separate partition, the kernel parameter bootdev=UUID=<UUID of partition> must also be appended in the aforementioned grub or zipl.conf file.
+Please see the following Note for more details. - (4) Execute the update-grub command: - a.
+For the Intel (x86\64) platform: run the update-grub Command - b.
+For the z15 (s390) platform: run the zipl command

+(5) Execute reboot to reboot the system with the new settings.

 Now, the operating environment is configured to support FIPS operation.
-The Crypto Officer should check the existence of the file, /proc/sys/crypto/fips_enabled, and that it contains "1".
+The Crypto Officer should check the existence of the file, /proc/sys/crypto/fips\enabled, and that it contains "1".
 If the file does not exist or does not contain "1", the operating environment is not configured to support FIPS and the module will not operate as a FIPS validated module properly.